ServiceNow/xc-cache/README.md

 ## Setup the environment
-We use the `codna` environment for this project.
+We use the `conda` environment for this project.

 environment for this project.
 Follow the steps below to set it up: